rahulshankariyer/PortolioProject/README.md

 1. Age
 2. Gender
-3. Probability of salvaging the limbs
+3. Probability of Salvaging the Limbs
-4. Probability of primary amputation being required
+4. Probability of Primary Amputation Being Required
-5. Probability of secondary amputation being required
+5. Probability of Secondary Amputation Being Required
 6. Final Diagnosis

 It also contains the count of True Positives(TP), True Negatives(TN), False Positives(FP) and False Negative(FN) cases for each hospital.

-1. True Positives(TP) - The patient's limbs were correctly evaluated as salvaged.
+1. True Positives(TP) - The patient's limbs were Correctly evaluated as Salvaged.
-2. True Negatives(TN) - The patient's limbs were correctly evaluated as amputated.
+2. True Negatives(TN) - The patient's limbs were Correctly evaluated as Amputated.
-3. False Positives(FP) - The patient's limbs were incorrectly evaluated as salvaged.
+3. False Positives(FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
-4. False Negatives(FN) - The patient's limbs were incorrectly evaluated as amputated.
+4. False Negatives(FN) - The patient's limbs were Incorrectly evaluated as Amputated.

 ### 3. Data Used

-1. Probability of salvaging the limbs
+1. Probability of Salvaging the Limbs
-2. Probability of primary amputation being required
+2. Probability of Primary Amputation Being Required
-3. Probability of secondary amputation being required
+3. Probability of Secondary Amputation Being Required
 4. Final Diagnosis

 ### 4. Tools Used